Kayli/logspub/dev-distributed.md

 - rabbitmq
 - kafka
 - nservicebus
-- microsoft
+- microsoft [^7]
+  - azure
-  - azure service bus
+    - service bus
+      - the messages are pulled out by the receiver & cannot be processed again
+      - uses the terminology of queues and topics
+    - event hub
+    - event grid
   - service bus for windows
   - msmq (deprecated)